 - Political policies that increase inflation, but depress workers compensation to remain stagnant and minimum wage to remain below a living wage;

-The corporate class live in the world of capital, stocks, and investment, which continues to improve.
-A majority of their new wealth comes from speculation and on capital gains, which is taxed at a lower rate than some middle class income brackets, who earn a majority of their profit from labor.
-The poor and middle class live in the world of productivity, wages, and consumption, which continues to decline as automation, globalization and other factors that contribute to economic inequality drive a wedge between the corporate and the labor class.
+The corporate class lives in the world of capital, stocks, and investment, which continues to improve.
+A majority of their new wealth comes from speculation and on capital gains, which is taxed at a lower rate than some middle-class income brackets, who earn all or a majority of their profit from labor.
+The poor and middle class live in the world of productivity, wages, and consumption, which continues to decline as automation, globalization, and other factors that contribute to economic inequality drive a wedge between the corporate and the labor class.
 Two different sets of rules for different classes of people.

 So long as private money drives public elections, public officials will work hard to protect that private money.Lawrence Lessig

-The United States is the only advanced economy on Earth without a labor-based political party to stand up for workers rights and influence federal elections in favor of workers.
-The current political system of hyper-polarization-partisan-politics ignores the majority of the country and focuses on the fringe groups that occupy the far ends of the political spectrum.
-The Republican and Democratic parties identify themselves by different names, but have represented the same corporate interests since the 1970s.
+The United States is the only advanced economy on Earth without a labor-based political party to stand up for worker’s rights and influence federal elections in favor of workers.
+The current political system of hyper-polarization-partisan-politics ignores the majority of the country and focuses on the fringe groups that occupy the far ends of the political spectrum in order to manipulate them with political platitudes, lies, and propaganda to steal their votes.
+The Republican and Democratic parties identify themselves by different names and superficial ideologies but have represented the same corporate interests since the 1970s.

 On the surface, the two parties appear to disagree on partisan social issues like abortion, Second Amendment rights, gay marriage, other ridged ideological social class beliefs; but behind the sociopolitical veil, with the assistance of propaganda artists in the mainstream media, they are funded by the same corporations that donate to political campaigns to purchase influence.
-Political disagreements sow discontent in society, which the mainstream media reports on and expands as a way distract the population from the real issues, like political campaign finance corruption, that affect all members of society.
+Political disagreements sow discontent in society, which the mainstream media reports on and expands as a way to distract the population from the real issues- like political campaign finance corruption and economic inequality- that affect all members of society.

 There is nothing more unequal than the equal treatment of unequal people.Thomas Jefferson